Invisible Illness: The Five Reasons Why People Won’t Believe You Are Ill

 This is no minor undertaking that you are asking of them.
 You are asking them to change perspectives and to see the world through someone else’s eyes, not an easy task to say the least.
 This is why, no matter how hard you try, it feels like people just don’t understand.
 They probably don’t.
 I would suggest that it is impossible to truly understand someone else, particularly the more divergent their experience is from your own.

-In my opinion, education is the best hope.
+In my opinion, education about invisible illness is the best hope.
 So, share personal accounts, blog posts, books and videos that talk about your condition in a way that you feel best exemplifies what you are experiencing.
+Maybe share this blog with people if you want to, or check out this podcast and this poem.
 Take this process slow and be ready to answer any questions.
 Although those questions may seem offensive at first, at least they are being asked and thus you are getting through.

 The spoon theory by Christine Miserandino is an excellent starting point for any conversation about mental illness and should be read by everyone.
 It provides a simple to understand analogy of invisible illness, that can be used to explain why you can and can’t do certain things.

 For my part, I write this blog and podcast, talking about my experiences with mental illness, primarily anxiety, depression, dissociation and childhood trauma.
 This cumulated with releasing my first book ‘Under the Influence – Reclaiming my Childhood’ where I share my experiences growing up as the son of an addict, dealer, chronic hoarder and paranoid schizophrenic.
-Although my readership is small, I have found that by sharing my experiences, I am starting to help reduce the stigma and give people a realistic insight in to a variety of areas that are seldom discussed.
+I have found that by sharing my experiences, I am starting to help reduce the stigma about invisible illness and give people a realistic insight in to a variety of areas that are seldom discussed.

 If you have the desire, potentially consider sharing your story as it may help to give a better understanding of your conditions to the world.

-More broadly, don’t be afraid to open up and talk about your condition with people.
-Not just when you are suffering, but when you are in a good place mentally.
+More broadly, don’t be afraid to open up and talk about your condition and experience of invisible illness with people.
+Not just when you are suffering, but when you are in a good place too.
 That way you will be able to break some of the stereotypes and start a dialogue.
 This will potentially help you to ensure that you are supported the next time your condition flairs up again.

-The stigma around mental illness will not disappear overnight, and there will always be people who will downplay your condition.
-However, the more we honestly talk about and share the truths of mental illness, the more society will begin to understand.
+The stigma around invisible illness and mental illness will not disappear overnight, and there will always be people who will downplay your condition.
+However, the more we honestly talk about and share the truths of invisible illness, the more society will begin to understand.